jiale-radioastro/J0623BD_Sbursts/README.md

 # S-bursts from T8 brown dwarf WISE J0623-0456

-Custom codes that went into creating plots for "A cold brown dwarf with a dense magnetosphere".
+Custom codes that went into creating plots for article (under review) "A cold brown dwarf with a dense magnetosphere".
 They include:

 [1] Example scripts for visualization of the dynamic spectra and S-burst histograms